-5 Parental Tips for Dealing with College Separation Anxiety.
+5 Parental Tips for Dealing with College Separation Anxiety

-Winter scene outside my daughter's dorm.
+Winter scene outside my daughter’s dorm

-So you’ve just dropped off your child at college for the first time and are feeling the pain.
-That final hug was a lot more difficult than you had originally expected.
-Your first-born is now among people you do not know, in a completely foreign environment, and you feel the anxiety and feel helpless as a parent.
-My eldest daughter left for college for the first time last August.
-The trauma of her exodus was detailed in this post.
-Ironically, today we just returned from bringing her back to college after her 5-week holiday break at home.
-Let’s just say that it was a whole lot easier dropping her off this time.
 For those of you who have already gone through this college separation anxiety, congratulations on dealing with it and moving onto another phase of your lives.
 After having gone through this heart-wrenching experience, I think I can help out my fellow brethren deal with being separated from their child for possibly the first time.
 There are certainly ways to deal with anxiety to make this transition easier, for both you, and your child.

 1. Communicate, but give them space.

-As a parent, it is important to reach a happy medium with your child, in terms of communication, after they are at their college home.
-Understanding that your child needs space from you is something that every parent must realize.
 Your child has been looking forward to this time of independence, so you must honor that independence and limit the correspondence.
 Let your child dictate how much they want to call, email, or skype with you.
 Of utmost importance is to let your child know that you will always be there for them, just as you have been for the previous 18 years of their life.

 2. Visit the College Store.